yosephdev/Chelsea-Pride/README.md

 ![Fan Zone Section](wireframes/fan-zone.png)

-- **Weekly Fan Poll**: Fans have the opportunity to voice their opinions through weekly polls, such as voting for their player of the match.
-This interactive poll uses radio buttons for voting, making it user-friendly and engaging.
+- **Weekly Fan Poll**: In this feature, fans can express their opinions by voting in weekly polls, such as selecting their player of the match.
+These polls use radio buttons to ensure a user-friendly and straightforward voting experience.

+- **Fan Podcasts**: To enhance the fan experience, this section also includes fan-created podcasts.
+These audio features offer insights, commentary, and discussions about all things Chelsea, adding an auditory dimension to the fan zone.

 - **Chelsea Trivia**: This feature tests fans' knowledge about the club's history with a series of trivia questions.
 The trivia adds an educational and fun dimension to the fan experience, challenging supporters to recall significant moments and facts about the club.

 - **Discussion Forum**: A platform for fans to engage in conversations about the club.
-Whether it's discussing the latest match, transfer rumors, or historical moments, the forum serves as a space for lively discussions and community bonding.
+Integrated via an iframe, this feature connects fans to the Chelsea FC Fan Forum, where they can participate in discussions about the latest matches, transfer rumors, and other club-related topics.

 #### Interactive and Responsive Design